 First, you should check your credit history for any errors that you can dispute.
 Checking your own credit is known as a “soft inquiry” and does not affect the score.
-You can check your credit history through sites like Experian.
+You can quickly check your credit history through sites like Experian, Equifax, and TransUnion.

 Keep in mind, if you’re already in the process of getting approved for a loan, and you notice an error on your credit report, you need to speak to your lender before disputing any mistakes.
 Making disputes during the loan application process can cause issues or delays with your approval.